Rick Keam:

 I am told there are more English-language books on fishing than on any other sport except cricket, and more of them are about fly fishing than other kinds of angling.

-Most of us start off buying books in the ever-hopeful quest to find out how its done.
+Most of us start off buying books in the ever-hopeful quest to find out ‘how it’s done’.
 As the variety of fly fishing experiences and techniques continues to grow, so does the demand for knowledge.
 Later comes an appreciation of good writing for its own sake.
-After a few years, almost without thinking about it, you find youre on the way to accumulating a library.
+After a few years, almost without thinking about it, you find you’re on the way to accumulating a library.

-Some people get hooked by the collector bug and drawn into the world of antiquarian booksellers, catalogues and auctions.
-Follow this to the extreme and youd never actually read a book (let alone sign your name in it) for fear of affecting its mint-condition investment value.
-Most of my own collection are proudly dog-eared and torn, because they have been read and consulted repeatedly over the years.
+are proudly dog-eared and torn, because they have been read and consulted repeatedly over the years.
 All books of any worth contain complexities that take time to assimilate.
 You need to build up enough angling experience to have pegs to hang all that information on, and to go back to your references every so often to see if they make new sense.

 Most of the current wave of fly fishing books are American.
 The best are full of energy and useful knowledge.
-But dont assume that everything in them is applicable to Australian situations-there are lots of traps for inexperienced players.
-The Americans didnt get to where they are through an unquestioning adherence to everything British, nor will Aussiefly fishing really come to terms with its own special challenges through an unquestioning adherence to everything American.
+But don’t assume that everything in them is applicable to Australian situations-there are lots of traps for inexperienced players.
+The Americans didn’t get to where they are through an unquestioning adherence to everything British, nor will Aussiefly fishing really come to terms with its own special challenges through an unquestioning adherence to everything American.

 So where does a newcomer start, and what new books could the rest of us think about buying?
 Here are some suggestions.
 Apologies to the hundreds of excellent authors not mentioned!